hellowin/github-clear-merged-pull-requests/README.md

 # GitHub PR Cleansing
 This tool is used to clear merged pull requests ref (branch) on GitHub.

-Since GitHub have no feature to auto deletion branch on pull request, we usually has been forgotten to delete the branch manually.
+GitHub has no feature to auto delete branches on pull request, and we usually forget to delete the branch manually.
+PR Cleansing provides a quick, easy PR clear using the CLI.

 # Installation